 In August 2003, the ABA House of Delegates adopted the paragraphs (b)(2) and (b)(3), provisions it had previously rejected.
 These provisions permit a lawyer to reveal client confidences to prevent the client from committing a serious crime or fraud that the lawyer unwittingly assisted.
 The ABA believed that the use of the lawyer’s services for such improper ends constitutes a serious abuse of the client-lawyer relationship.
 Moreover, the ABA believed that the client’s entitlement to the protection of the Rule must be balanced against the prevention of the injury that would otherwise be suffered and the interest of the lawyer in being able to prevent the misuse of the lawyer’s services.

 Disclosures to Secure Legal Advice

-In 2002, the ABA adopted paragraph (b)(4) to permit a lawyer to reveal confidential information in order to secure legal advice regarding his own obligations.
+In 2002, the ABA adopted paragraph (b)(4) to permit a lawyer to reveal confidential information to secure legal advice regarding his own obligations.
 In most instances, the ABA presumed disclosing information to secure such advice is impliedly authorized.
 Nevertheless, in order to clarify that such disclosures are proper even when not impliedly authorized, the ABA revised Model Rule 1.6 to make such disclosures explicitly permissible.
-See ABA Model Rule 1.6(b).
+See ABA Model Rules of Prof’l Conduct r.
+1.6(b).

 Disclosures to Comply with Law or Court Orders